 What should my RFP include?

-Buyers should provide an explicit budget for purchasing and integrating the software.
+Buyers should provide a budget for purchasing and integrating the software.

 If the software is priced using a subscription-based pricing model, buyers should state their intended contract length.

 If hardware installation is being provided, buyers should state whether the budget listed includes these costs.
 Additionally, buyers should lay out their policy for potential cost overruns during installation.